codebar/tutorials/sql/solutions/lesson1.md

 layout: page
 title: Introduction to SQL Solutions
 ---
-# Lesson 1 exercises Solutions
+# Lesson 1 solutions to exercises

-## L1.1 Show all the data available of all the persons.
+## L1.1 Show all the data available of all the people.

 ```SQL
 SELECT *
   FROM people;
 ```

-##  L1.2 Show the name and Country of residence of all the persons 23 years old or above.
+##  L1.2 Show the name and Country of residence of all the people 23 years old or above.

 ```SQL
 SELECT name, country_of_residence